-Nottinghamshire residents can take tins containing liquid paint to Calverton, Newark, Beeston or Warsop recycling centres for donation to Community Repaint Nottinghamshire, part of the national Community RePaint Network.
+Nottinghamshire residents can donate surplus tins of paint at Calverton, Newark, Beeston or Warsop recycling centres to Community Repaint Nottinghamshire, part of the national Community RePaint Network.
+Charities, community groups and Nottinghamshire residents, can collect the paint for reuse free of charge.

 The following types of paint are suitable for reuse: